 Another payment option which can benefit both parties is to offer fee credits for improvements.
 These improvements could include building fence, building corrals, or developing or expanding the water system.
 A per foot price for fence or an overall project cost would be agreed upon before hand and this value would be credited toward the rent payment after the work is completed.
 The same idea could be applied to management practices that go beyond the scope of normal grazing such as exotic weed treatment or an intensified grazing treatment on part of the property that requires more labor or temporary fencing.
 This additional work which is credited toward the rent payment benefits the tenant as it guarantees that rent payments go directly to the property in the form of infrastructure that can be used in future grazing seasons or potential increased forages in the case of vegetation treatments.
 It also benefits the landowner by getting work done on the land in the form of permanent infrastructure that they own that will benefit the property for years as well as potential habitat improvements.
 Agency policies may vary on whether they can offer credits for on-site improvements or if they require cash payments for rent.

 There is not one correct fee structure that fits all situations and multiple options could work for one situation.
-The positives and negatives should be weighed for each site and each situation and ultimately it will come down to the type of livestock used, site-specific parameters, and Agency preferences.
+The pros and cons should be weighed for each site and each situation and ultimately it will come down to the type of livestock used, site-specific parameters, and Agency preferences.

 6. Uses of the property

 a.
 Explain the distinction between a “license to graze” and a “license of the property”.
 Also explain what the term ”lease” means and talk about exclusive use of property.